 Child Nutrition Lunch Program

-The Alternative Household Income Form to collect household income data is used for funding allocations for School Districts and Pandemic Electronic Benefits Transfer (EBT cards) eligibility.
+The Free and Reduced Application Income Form is used to collect household income data for funding allocations for School Districts and Pandemic Electronic Benefits Transfer (EBT cards) eligibility.
 This information is required to determine supplemental and concentration grants under the Local Control Funding Formula (LCCF).
 Bridges Charter strongly requests all households complete the form to allow for the maximum state funding for our district.

 Child Nutrition Department will be serving delicious and nutritious meals to our students at our school site.
 Our sponsorship of the National School Lunch Program is in full compliance with the Healthy Hunger Free Kids Act of 2010.

 The National School Lunch Program is a federally assisted meal program operating in over 100,000 public and non-profit schools and residential childcare institutions.
 It provided nutritionally balanced, low-cost or free lunches to more than 31 million children each school day in 2012.
 In 1998, Congress expanded the National School Lunch Program to include reimbursement for snacks served to children in afterschool educational and enrichment programs to include children through 18 years of age.

 The Food and Nutrition Service administers the program at the Federal level.
 At the State level, the National School Lunch Program is usually administered by state education agencies, which operate the program through agreements with school food authorities.

 School districts and independent schools that choose to take part in the lunch program and breakfast program get cash subsidies and USDA foods from the U. S. Department of Agriculture (USDA) for each meal they serve.
 In return, they must serve meals that meet Federal requirements, and they must offer free or reduced-price meals to eligible children.